sceckert/IntroDHSpring2021/_week2/in-class-exercises.md

 - Then, search for all instances of the word "apple", **ignoring case**

+✨*HINT*✨:
+ Remember to include the path to the directory.
+If you're in a directory that contains a subdirectory (a directory within a directory) with text files you would like to perform commands on, you don't have to move into the directory to perform commands on the text files -- just include the path in your command:

+Macs: `grep "search term" directoryname/filename.txt` or `grep "search term" directoryname/*` if you want to use a wildcard to search *all* the files in that directory

+Windows: ` gc .\directoryname\filename.txt | Select-String -Pattern "search term"` or  `gc .\directoryname\*| Select-String -Pattern "search term"` if you want to use a wildcard to search all the files in that directory
+`

 ## Exercise 2: Imagining "America," Part 1

 Download and unzip the **revised** corpus of [US Inaugural Addresses](https://github.com/sceckert/IntroDHSpring2021/blob/main/_week2/US_Inaugural_Addresses.zip?raw=true) and complete the following exercises on the command line (*NOTE: you must use this folder, not the previously shared link*)